darkfrozenfire/ExcelFileuploadUi5app/README.md

-Cap Js project for file upload
+This project contains ui5 app for upload excel file data to sap hana cloud .